 Once you develop a sustained discipline of meditation and become a more advanced practitioner, your altar will hold the positive vibrations and healing energy of the many hours of meditation practice done there.

-Follow these four simple steps to create an inspiring altar space in your house:
+Follow these 5 simple steps to create an inspiring altar space in your house:

-Choose a quiet room or a small section of a room where your altar and sitting area will be located.
-It should be a place that can serve exclusively for meditation — as opposed to multitasking, working or sleeping!
+Choose a quiet room or a small section of a room where your altar and sitting area, i.e. meditation cushion, will be located.
+It should be a place that can serve exclusively for meditation – as opposed to multitasking, working or sleeping!
+Though you probably will have your eyes shut during the meditation, we recommend that you décor the walls with soft and calm colours for the overall atmosphere.

 Clear the area of unnecessary furniture and stuff and sweep and mop the floor.
-Also clean the energetic space.
-Burn sage, palo santo, rosemary — whichever clearing herbs you prefer, and smudge the space, spreading the smoke into the four corners of the room and around any doors and windows.
+Also clean the energetic space, if you’re into that.
+Burn sage, palo santo, rosemary – whichever clearing herbs you prefer, and smudge the space, spreading the smoke into the four corners of the room and around any doors and windows.
+When “enhancing” the room through these ritualistic techniques, make extra sure that you do it from a serene, humble and positive state of being.

 3. Decorate Appropriately

+Feature meditative objects close to the altar.
 Place a low table or shelf close to or against the wall, whichever you prefer.
-[Here is our handy guide to meditation tables/altars, in case you are looking to purchase one.]
+Feel free to have a look at our handy guide to meditation tables/altars, in case you are looking to purchase one.

-On top of this flat area, place a scarf or other cloth, as well as any items that are special to you and significant to your spiritual practice, such as:
+On top of this flat area, place a scarf, shawl or other cloth, as well as any items that are special to you and significant to your spiritual practice, such as:

 - a candle or incense;

-- a small statue of Buddha, Ganesh, Jesus Christ or any ascended master
+- a small statue of Buddha, Ganesh, Jesus Christ or any ascended spiritual master

-- a framed photo of a beloved teacher or mentor;
+- a framed photo of a beloved teacher, mentor or a symbol like OM;

 - a few items from nature that are meaningful to you, such as crystals and other stones, feathers, seashells, flowers and the like.